Monsters in Dungeons & Dragons: Fiends

 Fiend is a term used in the Dungeons & Dragons fantasy role-playing game to refer to any malicious otherworldly creatures within the Dungeons & Dragons universe.
 These include various races of demons and devils that are of an evil alignment and hail from the Lower Planes.
 All fiends are extraplanar outsiders.
 Fiends have been considered among "D&D's most classic monsters".

 Demons

-Demons are a chaotic evil race native to the Abyss; they are rapacious, cruel and arbitrary.
+Demons are a chaotic evil race native to the Abyss; these "magical and occult" creatures are rapacious, cruel and arbitrary.
 They are also portrayed as more widespread than other races of fiends, as the Abyss and its population are both theoretically infinite in size.
 The dominant race of demons is the tanar'ri (/təˈnɑri/).
 "True" tanar'ri such as the balors (originally called Balrogs) and the six-armed serpentine mariliths push other weaker tanar'ri around and organize them into makeshift armies for battle.
 Demon lords and demon princes such as Orcus, Demogorgon, Juiblex, Zuggtmoy, Graz'zt, and countless others are said to rule over the demons of their individual layers of the Abyss, as much as the chaotic demons can be ruled over.